Building Automation Systems (BAS)

 • HVAC System: The BAS integrates with the heating, ventilation, and air conditioning (HVAC) system to optimize temperature and airflow control based on occupancy and environmental conditions, ensuring comfort while reducing energy consumption.

-• Lighting Control System: BAS manages lighting levels by controlling the intensity and timing of lights based on occupancy, daylight availability, or user preferences, promoting energy efficiency.
+• Lighting Control System: BAS manages lighting levels by controlling the intensity and timing of lights based on occupancy, daylight availability, or user preferences.

 • Energy Management System: This component tracks and analyzes energy consumption patterns, helping building owners identify opportunities to reduce energy usage and improve efficiency.